Edsger W. Dijkstra: Legacy

 Dijkstra won the Turing award in 1972 for his advocacy of structured programming, a programming paradigm that makes use of structured control flow as opposed to unstructured jumps to different sections in a program using Goto statements.
 His 1968 letter to the editor of Communications of ACM, "Go To statement considered harmful", caused a major debate.
 Modern programmers generally adhere to the paradigm of structured programming.

 Among his most famous contributions to computer science is Dijkstra's algorithm, for finding the shortest path through a network, which is widely taught in modern computer science undergraduate courses, and is used in the computer network routing protocols OSPF and IS-IS.

 Other important work included the Shunting yard algorithm for parsing; the "THE" operating system, an early example of structuring an operating system as a set of layers; the Banker's algorithm for resource allocation; and the semaphore construct for coordinating multiple processes.
 Another concept formulated by Dijkstra in the field of distributed computing is that of self-stabilization, a method of ensuring fault-tolerance.

+Font

+Luca Cardelli designed a Dijkstra font to mimic Dijkstra's writing style which had become so recognizable among computer scientists in the 1980s.